-In the face of the COVID-19 pandemic, senior economists are calling for Australia to embrace renewable energy manufacturing to provide much-needed employment.
-We should be using our incredible renewable energy advantage to create cheap electricity that can then be used to process minerals here – instead of having the ore shipped overseas for processing.
-Likewise, we can build a new industry manufacturing renewable energy components because many of the minerals are mined here in Australia.
+In Queensland we should be using our incredible renewable energy advantage to create cheap electricity that can then be used to process minerals here – instead of having the ore shipped overseas for processing.
+Likewise, we can build new industries manufacturing renewable energy components because many of the minerals are mined here in Australia.

 Already businesses all over—from shopping centres, local businesses, and even large industrial energy users—are turning to renewables backed by storage to safeguard themselves against rising power prices and keep their operations competitive.

-Below are three examples of how renewable energy is already creating new jobs and turbo-charging Queensland’s economy.
+Below are examples of how renewable energy can and is already creating new jobs to turbo-charge Queensland’s economy.

-Sun Metals – using cheap energy to power Townsville’s zinc refinery.
+Sun Metals – using cheap solar energy to power Townsville’s zinc refinery.